-I Love Slack!
+What Slack Does for Women

 Years ago, for a story and in an attempt to be more successful, I read a bunch of “how to be a woman at work” books.
 Because women face backlash for behaving assertively in the workplace, these books mostly advise pretending to be nicer while subtly trying to get what you want.
 (This being the innocent springtime of the pre-Trump era, “what you want” was typically imagined to be a promotion.)

 “Whenever possible, women should substitute ‘we’ for ‘I,’” Sheryl Sandberg writes in Lean In, the holy writ of this genre.
 “A woman’s request will be better received if she asserts ‘We had a great year,’ as opposed to ‘I had a great year.’”
 Even better if she can do so while smiling like a girlboss rodeo clown.
-The Girl’s Guide to Being a Boss (Without Being a Bitch) advises said girl, “don’t let self-doubt creep into your tone.”
+The Girl’s Guide to Being a Boss (Without Being a Bitch) advises said girl, “Don’t let self-doubt creep into your tone.”
 Former CNN Vice President Gail Evans, in Play Like a Man, Win Like a Woman, suggests that women try to sit more like men do, admitting, “It took me years to figure out how to inhabit my executive desk chair.”
 Years!
 Worrying about sitting!

 Now I feel like I can throw all these books in the garbage, because the only things that matter to my work success are the sentences I type into Google Docs and the sentences I type into Slack.
 I don’t have to smile, I don’t have to worry about my vocal tone, and no one cares how I’m sitting.